-For the Master's degree, the program requires a minimum of 30 credits.
+MS Degree The MS program requires a minimum of 30 credits.
 A maximum of 12 hours of graduate level courses may be transferred and counted toward the degree (see section on transfer credits).
 The MS program requires the student to form an advisory committee and to deliver and orally defend written work before the advisory committee; this defense constitutes the final for the program as required by the Graduate School.